 - signs of kidney problems (e.g., swelling of the legs, decreased urine amount, lower back pain)

-- symptoms of anemia (e.g., feeling tired, shortness of breath, paleness, or a fast heartbeat)
+- symptoms of anemia (e.g., feeling tired, shortness of breath, paleness, rapid heartbeat)

 - symptoms of depression (e.g., lack of motivation or energy, feelings of worthlessness or guilt, difficulty concentrating)